hitwangjm/IC-SHM-P1-hitsz/README.md

 2、After setting in predict.py, FPS test, whole folder test and video detection can be carried out.
 #### b、Use your training weights
 1、Follow the training steps。
-2、In predict.py, modify the model in the following model_path、num_classes and backbone make them correspond to the trained files
+2、In predict.py, modify the model in the following model_path、num_classes and backbone make them correspond to the trained files.
 **model_path corresponds to the weight file under the logs folder, num_classes represents the number of classes to be predicted plus 1.
 Backbone is the backbone feature extraction network used.**
 ```python
     # -------------------------------------------------------------------------#